jjvanzon/jjvanzon.github.io/README.md

     - Used as a base in several home projects.
     - A variation of this was also used at a former employer of mine.
 - ### [🔩 JJ.Framework 🎁](https://www.nuget.org/profiles/jjvanzon)
     - Nuts, bolts and screws for software development.
-    - Extensions to the .NET Framework.
+    - Extends .NET Framework.
-    - Missing .NET Framework, so I programmed my own.
+    - Missing in .NET Framework, so I programmed my own.
     - [NuGet](https://www.nuget.org/profiles/jjvanzon) / [GitHub](https://github.com/jjvanzon/JJ.Framework) / [Pre-Release](https://dev.azure.com/jjvanzon/JJs-Software/_artifacts/feed/JJs-Pre-Release-Package-Feed)

 ## 📫 How to reach me